 4. Provide a Sample of Written Work

-A sample of the applicant’s own written work — a publication, submission, research paper for a class, or a similar document — should be included in the application packet.
+A sample of the applicant’s own written work — a first-author publication, submission, research paper for a class, or a similar document — should be included.

-Applicants should request and ensure timely electronical submission of letters of recommendations from three persons who can speak knowledgeably about the applicant’s potential for an independent research career.
+Applicants should request and ensure submission of letters of recommendations from three persons who can speak knowledgeably about the applicant’s potential for an independent research career.
 These can either be uploaded to the application or sent directly to firstname.lastname@example.org, with the applicant’s name in the subject line.

 Please contact Diane Larzelere at email@example.com if you encounter any difficulties or need any additional information.